Tr1dae/HunyClip/README.md

 - **Trim Videos**: Set trim points and export trimmed clips.
 - **Crop Videos**: Select and crop specific regions of video files.
+- **NEW! - Crop Aspect limit**: For very specific crop dimensions.
 - **Duplicate Videos**: Duplicate video entries so multiple cuts can be made from the same source.
 - **Selective Exports**: Load entire folder but only export selected items instead of entire folder.
 - **Export Options**: Export cropped and uncropped video clips along with images for auto-captioning.
 - **Keyboard Shortcuts**: Easily navigate and control the tool using keyboard shortcuts.
 - **Session saves**: Working session states are saved.
+- **NEW! - Thumbnail view**: For easy preview scrubbing along the timeline

 ## Installation